 Forbes reported the immense student loan debt in the U.S. at $1.5 trillion collectively owed across more than 44 million borrowers.
 Concerns about student loan debt have contributed to an 8th consecutive year of declined enrollments at traditional colleges.
 Nearly 20% [of high school graduates] say they may delay college due to expense, according to a TDAmeritrade study.

-Is trade school right for you high schooler?
+Is trade school right for your high schooler?

-Does your son or daughter love building things with their hands?
-Do they excel with hands-on activities?
-Would they be interested in a career that offers travel, such as welding or truck driving?
+Does your son or daughter enjoy building things or working with their hands?
+Do they learn best through hands-on activities?
+Would they be interested in a career that offers travel opportunities -- such as welding or truck driving?
 Do they want to enter the workforce sooner?
-Trade school may be the right path for them.
+Trade school may be the right path after high school for them.

 At MTI, most programs and courses can be completed in less than a year.
-Daytime and evening classes are available* allowing students more flexibility to work part-time while attending school.
-Student Success Specialists (SSS) provide resources such as locating childcare, transportation resources, and study groups.
+Daytime and evening classes are available allowing students more flexibility to work part-time while attending school.
+At MTI, dedicated Student Success Specialists (SSS) provide ongoing support tailored to each student’s needs, including tutoring, test taking strategies, life skills workshops, and resources to locate transportation, housing, and part-time jobs.
+MTI’s Placement Team identifies individual student’s strengths to match them with job opportunities.
+Qualified graduates have access to lifetime job placement assistance.
+MTI works to find employers locally, statewide and/or nationally, allowing the student to explore all options available to them.

 *Not all programs are available at all campuses.
 Evening classes may not be available for all programs.
 Please contact your local campus for more information on programs and class schedules.